alexnikiporenko/AutomaticDifferentiation/README.md

 2. Define your function
 3. Run the cells to see the animation

+## HTML Version for Easy Viewing

+For convenience, the notebook has also been converted to an HTML file, allowing you to view the visualizations without needing Jupyter.
+Simply open automatic_differentiation.html in your browser.

 ## Mathematical Background

 Dual numbers extend real numbers with an infinitesimal ε where ε² = 0.
 Each dual number has the form a + bε, where: